Device Metrics Dimensions

 Notes:

-- The value type refers to the data type (text, integer, etc.) of the dimension value.
+- Value type indicates the data type (e.g., text, integer) of the dimension value.

 SNMP Dimensions